loomnetwork/transfer-gateway-example/AddingAssets.md

 Each asset that gets mapped has, in this repo, it's own javascript file that gets run by node.
 You can find these in the
 ```
-transfer-gateway-scripts
+./transfer-gateway-scripts/
 ```
 directory.

-Let's look at `transfer-gateway-scripts/mapping_crypto_cards` as its a good example.
+Let's look at `transfer-gateway-scripts/mapping_crypto_cards.js` as its a good example.
 The first thing it does, after including a bunch of `node` and `loom-js` packages is to read from those files we wrote during our migrations.
 This file then uses that information, plus the private key of the deployer, to build a loom client, a `transferGateway` object, other objects... all to eventually run this code, which creates the mapping:
 ```
   await transferGateway.addContractMappingAsync({
     foreignContract,